AnastasiiaMishchenko/Internationals/Rosemary/Lecture1/Portfolio.md

 ## Movie Time <a name="movie"></a>

 #### Scenarios and application domains:
--Controlling Light
+- Controlling Light
--Security and safety
+- Security and safety
--Privacy
+- Privacy
--Energy management and efficiency
+- Energy management and efficiency
 -Disaster handling
 -Space division
 -Parking